adjust/dev-docs/docs/react-native/recording/attribution.md

 When a user installs your app, Adjust attributes the install to a campaign.
 The Adjust SDK gives you access to campaign attribution details for your install.
 To return this information, call the `getAttribution` method.

 :::{note}
-You can get information about current attribution only after Ajust tracks an app install and an attribution callback has been already triggered.
+You can get information about current attribution only after Adjust tracks an app install and an attribution callback has been already triggered.
 :::

 :::{tab-set-code}